Security analysts are always looking for ways to speed up the investigation process.

 Using patented technology Siemplify can ingest alerts from any security control (typically a SIEM but could be any other alerting system) and identify shared entities.
 Once identified Siemplify then constructs a case that groups all of these related alerts, drastically decreasing the need to complete individual alert investigations.
 But that is just the behind the scenes story, we are here to talk about how you can save some serious time using the Explore view, let’s get to it.

 The Explorer view of the Siemplify Platform is a graphical representation of how all the alerts that are part of a case are related.
 For example let’s look at a very common SOC investigation type, brute force attempt, and how an analyst can complete his or her entire investigation from the single view.

 To begin we first access the case screen in the Siemplify Platform

 We are going to look at the case called “Failed Login”.
 By highlighting the case, the overview section in the middle of the screen is activated with all the alerts, insights, and playbooks that were automatically associated with this case.
-As an analyst I can certainly use this screen to complete the investigation, and frankly many analyst do just that.
-However if you prefer a visual view of the case you can click the blue button in the top right of the screen to open the explorer view, let's do that now.
+As an analyst, I can certainly use this screen to complete the investigation, and frankly, many analysts do just that.
+However if you prefer a visual view of the case you can click the blue button in the top right of the screen to open the explorer view, let’s do that now.

 Will the explorer view be the best way to complete every investigation?
-Well that is really up to you as the analyst, but the point here is make sure you understand that when it comes to completing investigations in Siemplify you have options to help you improve your efficiency.
+Well, that is really up to you as the analyst, but the point here is to make sure you understand that when it comes to completing investigations in Siemplify you have options to help you improve your efficiency.

 For more information about the explorer view or any other features of the Siemplify Platform contact us and request a demo today